John Fuller of Newton Descended from the Vikings

 DNA

-Did our John Fuller of Newton descend from the Mayflower Fullers – Answer is No – YDNA shows the Mayflower Fuller are haplogroup “R” vs ours which is “I”
+Did our John Fuller of Newton descend from the Mayflower Fullers – The answer is No – YDNA shows the Mayflower Fuller are haplogroup “R” vs ours which is “I”

 Genealogy – Descendants of John Fuller of Newton

-You have access to our data base information on a companion website with some 63,000 descendants and their spouses.
+You have access to our data base information on a companion website with some 73,000 descendants and their spouses.
 There is a surname index where you can check to see if your family name is a descendant of John of Newton or you can look at the descendant tree to find your ancestors, assuming you are a descendant of John of Newton.
-You can follow one branch down 8 generations from John of Newton and you can also look through the family of Elizabeth Cole, John’s wife as this information was taken from the Lavenham, Parish Records.
+You can follow one branch down 8 generations from John of Newton and you can also look through the family of John’s wife, Elizabeth Cole, this information was taken from the Lavenham, Parish Records.
 More………….search our genealogy website

 Who was Simon Onge